arecarn/vim-frisk/README.md

 Adding Your Own Search Engine
 -----------------------------
-here's an example of how Bings Search engine infromation is stored in a plugin
+here's an example of how Bing Search engine information is stored in a plugin

 ```
 let g:Bing = {